 Quick Answer

-Open-end mutual funds and Unit Investment Trusts (UITs) redeem at forward Net Asset Value (NAV); closed-end funds and Exchange-Traded Funds (ETFs) trade on the secondary market.
-Sales charges cap at 8.5% of the Public Offering Price (POP), 12b-1 distribution fees at 1.00%.
-Variable annuities split into a separate account (customer bears risk) and a general account (insurer bears risk).
+Open-end funds and Unit Investment Trusts (UITs) redeem at forward Net Asset Value (NAV); closed-end funds and Exchange-Traded Funds (ETFs) trade on the secondary market.
+Sales charges cap at 8.5% of the Public Offering Price (POP) absent an asset-based charge, 12b-1 fees at 1.00%.
+Variable annuities split into a separate account (customer risk) and general account (insurer risk).

-The single most heavily tested Series 6 unit on one sheet: fund structures, share classes, breakpoints, fees, variable contracts, municipal fund securities, and the pricing and redemption rules the exam loves.
+The most heavily tested Series 6 unit on one sheet: fund structures, share classes, breakpoints, fees, and variable contracts.

 | Type | Redeemable? | Pricing | Where It Trades |